 En-suite bathroom - large walk in shower with rainforest head and separate hand held mixer, heated towel rail, double basins and WC.

 Bedroom two - twin bedroom with zip and link system which can be configured to a 6' super king or 3' twin beds, side tables.
 There is a cupboard with hanging and storage space in the hall.

 Bathroom two - adjoining bedroom two - bath with shower over and hand-held shower mixer, basin and WC.

 Electric heating throughout the property which is thermostatically controlled.

 Wi-Fi and mobile coverage

-Fibre broadband is due to be installed in the apartment at the end of April.
-Please contact us for a go-live date if Wi-Fi is essential to your stay.
+Wi-Fi is available.
 Mobile signal is best on the 02 and EE network.
 This improves outside in the grounds.